Published by Christina Riley. Last Updated on February 25, 2024.

-When we first arrived in Kinston during a day trip from the Triangle, we knew we were coming to the land of Mother Earth Brewing and Vivian Howard.
+When we first arrived in Kinston during a day trip, we knew we were coming to the land of Mother Earth Brewing and Vivian Howard.
 But beyond those two town heavyweights, we were excited to explore this awesome small town and visit more locally-owned businesses.

 And not just because we started our days in a colorful retro motor lodge.
 We also dug into the awesome Kinston food scene, learned about its Civil War history, and explored the arts, but that’s just the beginning.

 All these fun things to do in Kinston (and more) are a big reason why we’ll be back to this wonderful spot in Eastern North Carolina.
 In case you’re still curious, read on to see why you should head here for your next weekend out and why this place is on our NC Bucket List!

 Things to Do in Kinston During Your Weekend

 Understand Kinston’s History

 In the 1970s, Kinston was the place to be.
 Known as the “Magic Mile,” Carolinians came from all over to shop and eat.

 Kinston was also a major agricultural provider and distributor of Bright Leaf Tobacco.
 However, by the ‘90s, jobs were outsourced, youth were drawn to city life, and Neuse River flood threats left Downtown Kinston nearly abandoned.

 The town had to reinvent itself, and the community was not willing to let their beautiful slice of North Carolina slip away.

 A lot of folks will credit A Chef’s Life, which highlights Vivian Howard and her family’s adventure in building a successful restaurant.
 And beyond that wonderful TV show, She has done so much for the community and the people of Kinston are clearly grateful.